sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 ## Monolithic tests vs granular tests

-* The testing framework that we are using is better suited for granular tests
-* Monolithic tests are currently easier to generate and maintain
+* Two possible styles of invalid label test are monolithic tests and granular tests
+* Monolithic tests have few labels with many introduced errors per test
+* Granular tests have many labels with few introduved errors per test

 ## Keeping tests granular

 * Each label is invalid in only one way
-* Combining multiple errors in a single file will mask errors that don't occur, since the testing framework only knows if a label passed or failed.
+* This simplified interpreting the results, both for you and for the testing framework.

 ## Drawbacks to granular tests